Wrong Cops

 Wrong Cops is a 2013 French-American independent comedy film written and directed by Quentin Dupieux.
 The ensemble film premiered at the 2013 Sundance Film Festival.
-It features an ensemble cast including Éric Judor, Mark Burnham, Arden Myrin, Steve Little, Jack Plotnick, Ray Wise, Kurt Fuller, Eric Wareheim, Grace Zabriskie and Marilyn Manson.
+It features an ensemble cast including Éric Judor, Mark Burnham, Arden Myrin, Steve Little, Jon Lajoie, Jack Plotnick, Ray Wise, Kurt Fuller, Eric Wareheim, Grace Zabriskie and Marilyn Manson.

 Premise

 In the not very distant future, where crime has been completely eradicated, a group of crooked cops look to dispose of a body that one of them accidentally shot.